-Students at Purchase are expected to maintain satisfactory levels of academic achievement and to progress towards timely degree completion and graduation.
-Among the requirements for graduation, a student must attain a cumulative grade point average (GPA) of 2.0.
+Students at Purchase are expected to maintain satisfactory academic achievement and to progress towards timely degree completion and graduation.
+Among the requirements for graduation, a student must maintain a cumulative grade point average (GPA) of 2.0.
 At the close of each semester all grades are processed, and the student’s semester GPA and cumulative GPA are then used to determine whether the student is in good academic standing.
-A student who is not in good academic standing will be issued an academic warning, placed on academic probation, or dismissed from the college.
-The only grades used in determining academic warning, probation or dismissal are the grades earned in courses taken at Purchase.
+A student who is not in good academic standing will be issued either an academic warning, placed on academic probation, or dismissed from the college.
+Only grades earned at Purchase are used in determining academic warning, probation or dismissal status.

 Criteria.
-Although these criteria are applied automatically, any student subject to a first-time dismissal will be invited to appeal that determination.
+Any student subject to a first-time dismissal will be invited to appeal that determination.

 The following criteria are used to assess a student’s academic standing:

 - First semester students (freshmen and transfers) receiving a GPA less than 1.5 will be dismissed with the right to appeal;

 - Students whose cumulative GPA falls below a 2.0 for two consecutive semesters with be dismissed with the right to appeal;